abdealt/abdealt/README-en.md

 I'm a developer passionate about computer science and new technologies.

-Currently studying for a Bachelor's degree (BAC +3) and doing an apprenticeship.
+Currently studying for a Master's degree and doing an apprenticeship.

 ## 💻 Technical Skills